The Hand That Feeds: Release

 Though several radio stations played a leaked copy of the song in February 2005, official radio play began the following month on March 21.
 The song was released for sale on both iTunes and Napster the following day.
 In April, a link to a multi-track GarageBand file of the song was posted on the band's website, allowing anyone with GarageBand to remix it.

 The single for "The Hand That Feeds" was only given a wide release in Europe.
 The European releases include a 3-track limited edition CD, a 2-track standard CD, a 9-inch vinyl and a DVD single.
 In the United States, "The Hand That Feeds" was released on various vinyl formats.
 A limited edition 10-inch picture disc and a 7-inch promotional disc (the latter available at With Teeth listening parties) contained the title track and the B-side "Home."
 Additional 12-inch remix records, containing mixes by Photek and DFA were also available.

 The song was nominated for Best Hard Rock Performance for the 48th Annual Grammy Awards in 2006.

 In 2009, the song ranked at number 406 in Pitchforks list of the top 500 songs of the 2000s.

+On June 8, 2025, the song was used for the Call of Duty: Black Ops 7 reveal trailer at the Xbox Games Showcase.